xena1t/chatbot-ui/README.md

 # RunPod Qwen3-VL Chat UI

 An end-to-end demo for chatting with **Qwen3-VL-32B-Instruct** on RunPod.
-The system runs both the vLLM OpenAI-compatible server and a FastAPI backend inside a single container, streams responses to the browser via Server-Sent Events, and supports uploading a short video whose frames are extracted and sent to the model.
+The system loads Hugging Face models with 🤗 Transformers inside the FastAPI backend, streams responses to the browser via Server-Sent Events, and supports uploading a short video whose frames are extracted and sent to the model.

 ## Features